From Wikipedia

 References

-[edit]- ^ a b c "Melilotus indicus".
+[edit]- ^ a b "Melilotus indicus".
 Germplasm Resources Information Network.
 Agricultural Research Service, United States Department of Agriculture.

 - ^ "Melilotus".
 Multilingual Multiscript Plant Name Database.
 University of Melbourne.
 Retrieved 2009-01-04.